Chicago EB2 Green Card Exceptional Ability Lawyer

-For EB-2 Green Card petitions, the foreign national must be a member of the professions holding advanced degrees or their equivalent or have exceptional ability in the sciences, arts or business.
+EB2 Exceptional Ability green card is a type of employer sponsored green card.
+For the EB-2 Green Card petitions, the foreign national must be a member of the professions holding advanced degrees or their equivalent or have exceptional ability in the sciences, arts or business.

-Most second preference employment based green card (EB-2) cases have to go through the PERM process.
+Most second preference employment based green card such as EB-2 cases have to go through the PERM process.
 While there are other types of EB-2 cases such as the EB-2 National Interest Waiver or Schedule A Employment based green card cases, the PERM/Labor certification process is the most common.

 Definition of Advanced Degrees for EB-2 Green Card